michodgs25/Somerset-Trails/README.md

 __Explore tab__

 * *An enlarge dropup button placed directly above the footer section, the dropup box is accessed by hovering the cursor over the button.

+* *The dropup button is interactive& shrinks once the user hovers over it.*

-The box contains the other trails links so the user can access the next trail with ease.*
+* The box contains the other trails links so the user can access the next trail with ease.*

   <details>
   <summary>Bottom page navigation</summary>